 Several religions co-existed in Lithuania, resisting invaders of other creeds and atheists.
 Despite centuries of foreign domination, the Baltic republics have managed to preserve their traditions, their language, their culture and their religions, in short their soul.

 The cathedral square in Vilnius, with the white bell tower.
 Yes, you may have already recognized that man on the right!
-It’s him, my friend Giammangiato that you met two posts ago ( Porto / Azores ).
-As you remember he is not very social, so you can find him only here, exclusively on Dekaro Diary!
+It’s him, my friend Giamma that you met two posts ago ( Porto / Azores ).
+He is not a very social-media person, so you can find him only here, exclusively on Dekaro Diary!
 There was also the other friend of that trip, Riccardo.

 At the great request of my friends (old, new, close, only acquaintances, of every place, origin and latitude): the typical Baltic women.
 In fact those of you who know me only through my writings, so full of wisdom, will think that in the everyday life I’m surrounded by enlightened people, cultured, refined, with whom one discerns history, philosophy and art between an open book and a coffee.
 In reality, by personal choice, I have always preferred “common” people, I mean people not very cultured and refined, but simply with a good heart.
 I have never regretted this choice, but you can imagine how they reacted when they knew I was going to the Baltic republics, notoriously populated by big blondes of wild ancestry, and how many obsessive requests for photos I received, trying in vain to make them understand that it is not exactly my style.
 [I'm kidding of course, I don't want now to make upset even my English-speaking friends, as happened with some touchy Italian friends]